A Practical Method for Generating String Counterfactuals: Experimental Evaluation

-The BiasBios data exhibits an imbalance in the representation of men and women across various professions, leading to observed biases in profession classifiers trained on this data \cite{de2019bias}.
-In this experiment, we make use of the counterfactuals we generate for data augmentation.
-By adding counterfactual examples with the opposite gender label, we expect to mitigate the model's dependence on gender.
+We have established that the proposed pipeline creates high-quality and relatively surgical counterfactuals.
+In this section, we make use of the counterfactuals to increase fairness in multiclass classification.
+The BiasBios dataset exhibits an imbalance in the representation of men and women in various professions, leading to observed biases in the profession classifiers trained on this data \cite{de2019bias}.
+In our next experiment, we show how our generated string counterfactuals can be used for data augmentation.
+By adding counterfactual examples with the opposite gender label, we aim to mitigate the model's dependence on gender.

-\paragraph{Setup} We embed each biography by the last layer representation of a GTR-base model \cite{ni2021large}.
-Subsequently, an intervention is applied, followed by decoding the intervened representation using the trained inversion model.
-A beam size width of 4 was employed, along with 20 correction steps using the pre-trained Natural Questions corrector from \citet{morris2023text}.
-This pipeline repeats for the three intervention techniques: \leace, \mimic, and \mimicplus\ .
-Results are averaged over 3 models (see \cref{app:setup}).
-Following previous work \cite{de2019bias} we quantify bias by the mean True Positive Rate (TPR) gap of a profession classifier between genders.
+\paragraph{Setup.} We represent each biography using the final-layer output from a GTR-base model \cite{ni2021large}.
+Next, we apply an intervention and decode the modified representation using a trained inversion model.
+For decoding, we employ beam search with a beam size of 4 and perform 20 correction steps using the pre-trained Natural Questions corrector from \citet{morris2023text}.
+This iterative process is repeated for each of the three intervention techniques: \leace, \mimic, and \mimicplus.
+The results are averaged over three models (see \cref{app:setup}).
+Finally, following previous work \cite{de2019bias}, we quantify bias as the RMS gap in true positive rates (TPR) between genders using a profession classifier \citep{de2019bias}.

-\paragraph{Models} We train Roberta-base profession classifiers \cite{liu2019roberta}.
-We consider the following baselines: training on the original biographies, on the reconstructed biographies \emph{without} an intervention ($\inv(\enc(\T))$), and on a variant of the original dataset where explicit gender indicators (pronouns and names) are removed (``Biographies without gender indication'' in \cref{tab:classification}).
-Finally, to test our method, we train a classifier on a dataset containing the original and counterfactual texts.\footnote{Note that in case of \mimic\ and \mimicplus, assuming the counterfactual generation process is successful, this ensures that the representation of males and females is equal overall and within each profession in the dataset.}
+\paragraph{Models.} We train a log-linear profession classifier on top of the language model \texttt{roberta-base} \citep{liu2019roberta} to predict the profession of the subject of the biography.
+The classifiers are trained on the original biographies, the inverse of the biographies without intervention, the biographies without gender indications, such as pronouns (``Biographies without gender indication'' in \cref{tab:classification}), and the dataset that consists of the original biographies in addition to the corresponding counterfactuals created by \leace\, \mimic\ and \mimicplus\ ($\alpha=2$ for all experiments)